 At the end, two sets of weights are calculated, multiplying weights by two different factors.
 One set of weights, i.e. persons' weights, ensures that estimates of total numbers of persons are the same as numbers of persons in private households obtained from the Department for population statistics.
 The other set of weights, i.e. households' weights, ensures that estimated numbers of households are the same as numbers of households obtained from the Department for population statistics.
-The second set of weights is only used for estimating certain national variables.
+The same as numbers of households are the same as numbers of households obtained from the Department for population statistics.
+The second set of weights is only used for estimating certain variables.